ashleycollis/GraceShopper/README.md

 # GraceShopper

-Our group of Fullstack students created a sample ecommerce website to combine our React, Redux, Sequelize, Express and other web developmen skills.
-Graceshopper has the functionality for users to sign up for an account, view items, add to cart and checkout in a click of a button.

-## Collaborators

-Afia Siaw
-Ashley Collis-Burgess
-Nayyif Oussamatou
-Simon Gutierrez
+A sample ecommerce website where users can create an account, browser items, add to cart and checkout.
+The main technologies used are React, Redux, Sequelize, Express and PostgreSQL.

 ## Getting Started